People

 other links

-I am a DPhil candidate in International Relations (IR) at St Antony's College, University of Oxford.
-My research—funded by a DPIR Studentship and previously the Governor Phillip Scholarship—explores the history of Anglo-American fascist international thought during the interwar period through to the mid-twentieth century.
+I hold a DPhil in International Relations (IR) from St Antony's College, University of Oxford.
+My research - funded by a DPIR Studentship and previously the Governor Phillip Scholarship - explores the history of Anglo-American fascist international thought during the interwar period through to the mid-twentieth century.
 I am particularly concerned with ideas of fascist internationalism and recovering intersections between far-right actors and the disciplinary history of IR.
-Beyond my doctoral dissertation, my research also encompasses contemporary forms of far-right politics and extremism.
-In addition, I am presently a commissioning editor with the online platform, E-International Relations.
+Beyond my doctoral dissertation, my research also encompasses the study of contemporary forms of far-right extremism.

 Awards and Scholarships